cms-lpc-llp/llp_analyzer/README.md

 Running
 ------------
-After compiling,
+After compiling with cmssw scram, the executable shows up in this directory: $CMSSW_BASE/bin/slc7_amd64_gcc820/

+Example to execute analysis:

-    ./RazorRun_T2 <list of input files> <name of your analyzer> <options>
+    $CMSSW_BASE/bin/slc7_amd64_gcc820/RunSusyLLP  <list of input files> <name of your analyzer> <options>

-Example: to execute a dummy analysis that does nothing,

-    ./RazorRun_T2 lists/TTJets_List_Test.txt DummyAnalyzer

 The "options" are the following:

     -d   --isData